 Abstract

 This contribution proposes to have a mechanism to convey privacy protection information (PPI) in an SEI message.
-Privacy protection information for coded video denotes measures that may be applied to protect personal identifying information within the coded picture in the video.
-The protection can be in the form of removal and / or alteration of data.
-It is asserted that such action can have an impact on the handling or use of the coded video at decoder side.
+The privacy protection can be in the form of removal and / or alteration of personal information.
+This can affect both machine analysis and human perception.
+Therefore, providing information about the removal or alteration of personal information can be valuable.
+Privacy protection information(PPI) indicates the methods applied to protect privacy and the type of personal information intended to be protected.

 Two options are proposed to convey PPI privacy protection information in an SEI message as follows: